 I spent my birthday that year moving by myself from Dublin to the small town of Donabate.
 I learned places in Ireland usually came furnished with a bed and wardrobe, so I didn’t need to move those items.
 But I did need to pack other items like clothes, bedding, food, etc into a suitcase and large backpack and move them by public transit.
 First walking 15 minutes to the bus stop, next taking the bus to Malahide, and then the train to Donabate and then another 8-minute walk to my new place.
 I had to make this trip several times that day and was exhausted by the end of it.
 This wasn’t how I wanted to spend the only birthday I’ve celebrated (so far) in another country.

 I was sad to have cancelled my birthday trip to Cork, but to be honest I was also kind of numb to everything that had happened.
 It was at the point where I thought “yeah of course this is happening, because why wouldn’t it?”
 I’d experienced so much change uncertainty during the 11 months of my time in Ireland thus far.
 Nothing surprised me.
 While things did work out, and I go to go to Cork that April my birthday move taught me something important.
 Don’t get comfortable, because life is here, life is chaotic and life doesn’t care about what you want.

 I didn’t write a lot about Ireland when I was there because I wanted time to process things.
 Despite how it might seem on this post my time in Ireland wasn’t all bad.
 The hard stuff was hard, but there was a lot of good as well.
 I got to see some amazing places and learn things about Irish history and culture I didn’t know before.
-I eventually talked to people, and when I did I realized I could have talked them earlier and no one would’ve been offended like I’d assumed.
+I eventually talked to people, and when I did I realized I could have talked to them earlier and no one would’ve been offended as I’d assumed.
 We think our brains are smart, but they can be pretty stupid.